The eyes have it: Scherzer embraces 2 different eye colors

 Scherzer’s unique lenses were twice celebrated in 2014 with different colored orbs on bobbleheads, first by the La Crosse Loggers, a Northwoods League collegiate summer league team in Wisconsin he played for in 2004, then then by the Tigers when they played Toronto.

 Nationals Park has a large photo of Scherzer above the second deck in right field, a shot mostly in black and white but emphasizing the blue and brown of his eyes.
-The team has been flashing a graphic on their outfield fence videoboards showing his eyes with “K” in the pupils to denote strikeouts — he led the NL annually from 2016-18 before a back injury cost him about month this year.
+The team has been flashing a graphic on its outfield fence videoboards showing his eyes with “K” in the pupils to denote strikeouts — he led NL annually from 2016-18 before a back injury cost him about month this year.

 He wore goggles with blue and brown lenses during postgame clubhouse celebrations, and he has adopted two dogs with the same condition: Rocco has different colors in each eye and Bo has eyes of half blue and half brown.